Exile and death of Pedro II of Brazil: Funeral

 Following the services, the coffin was taken in procession to the train station, from whence it would travel to Portugal.
 Between 200,000 and 300,000 people lined the route despite incessant rain and cold temperatures.
 Some 80,000 French military troops marched in the procession.
 Two carriages carried almost 200 funeral wreaths which bore messages paying homage to the Emperor such as: "To Dom Pedro, Victoria R.I.", "To the great Emperor for whom Caxias, Osório, Andrade Neves and many other heroes fought, Fatherland Volunteers from Rio de Janeiro", "A group of Brazilian students in Paris", "Happy times when the thought, the word and the pen were free, when Brazil freed oppressed people…" (sent by the Baron of Ladário, Marquis of Tamandaré, Viscount of Sinimbu, Rodolfo Dantas, Joaquim Nabuco and Taunay), "To the great Brazilian worthy of honors from the Fatherland and Humanity.
 Ubique Patria Memor." (sent by the Baron of Rio Branco), "From the people of Rio Grande do Sul to the liberal and patriotic king", and "A Brazilian black on behalf of his race".
-The "state funeral granted by the French republic proclaimed the former’s [Pedro II] personal virtues and popularity and, by implication, distinguished the imperial regime from other monarchies."
+The "state funeral granted by the French republic proclaimed the [Pedro II] personal virtues and popularity and, by implication, distinguished the imperial regime from other monarchies."

 All along the route, from France, through Spain and finally into Portugal, people paid homage to Pedro II.
 But still no representative appeared on behalf of Brazil's republican government.
 The journey continued on to the Church of São Vicente de Fora near Lisbon, where the body of Pedro II was interred in the Braganza Pantheon on 12 December.
 His tomb rested between that of his stepmother Amélia and that of his wife Teresa Cristina.